-This code of conduct outlines our expectations for all those who participate in our community, whether in-person or online (primarily Slack and the Community Forum), as well as the consequences for unacceptable behavior.
+This code of conduct outlines our expectations for all those who participate in our community, whether in-person or online, as well as the consequences for unacceptable behavior.

-We invite all those who participate in Mautic activities online to help us create safe and positive experiences for everyone.
+We invite all those who participate in Mautic activities online to help us create safe and positive experiences for everyone, everywhere.